SLO’s Foodie Hotspot is Big Sky Cafe

 Best Part of the Meal: I was really torn between the Devil’s Mess and the Traditional New Mexican Pozole so the kind waitress just brought me both.
 The pozole was (eyes rolling back in my head) over the top wonderful!
 Such a lovely combination of a spicy hominy stew with peppers, tomatillos, cumin, pumpkin seeds, and cilantro topped with a poached egg and cornbread with queso fresco.
 The flavors worked so well together and it was spicy/sweet/memorable all at one time.
 You may choose either seared pork (which I did) or a vegetarian version.
 Definitely one of the most clever dishes I have ever had and it was a copy cat recipe from Chicago Mexican Guru Chef Rick Bayless modified with their imagination.
 I appreciated how honest they were in telling how the recipe was derived.

-Bonus: The cafe exhibits local artists galleries and rotates the collections often.
+Bonus: The Big Sky Cafe exhibits local artists galleries and rotates the collections often.

 What Needs Improvement: I cannot think of a single thing!
 I wish they had one in Florida.
 I would have loved to try their lunch and tagine dinners.